-I've always been aware of systematic racism in the United States, in fact, I can't remember a time that I didn't associate America with racism.
-However, whenever I thought of American racism and heard of incidents such as Michael Brown or racism in sentencing or racial slurs, it's easy to think, "that's awful" and move on.
-I've always been passionate about changing institutionalized racism but it's easy to disassociate it with the impact it has on real people.
+I've always been aware of systematic racism in the United States.
+However, when I thought of American racism and heard of incidents such as Michael Brown or racism in sentencing or racial slurs, it's easy to think, "that's awful" and move on.
+It's easy to disassociate racism with the impact it has on real people.
 That was until I heard about Julius Jones.

-Julius Jones was a nineteen-year-old University of Oklahoma student, on a scholarship for academic evidence, and is currently on death row serving a sentence for a murder he did not commit.
+Julius Jones was a nineteen-year-old University of Oklahoma student, on a scholarship for academic achievement.
+He is currently on death row serving a sentence for a murder he did not commit.
 In 2002, Julius was convicted for the murder of Paul Howell in 1999, a business owner in Edmond, Oklahoma.
-Julius has currently been on death row for seventeen years, however, there are so many things wrong with this case, that suggests Julius is innocent.
+Julius has currently been on death row for seventeen years.
+However, there are so many things wrong with this case, that suggests Julius is innocent.

-I first heard about this case through the last defense and was disgusted when I heard about the circumstances that led to his conviction.
+I first heard about this case through the last defence and was disgusted when I heard about the circumstances that led to his conviction.

-2) There is no evidence to suggest that one of the jurors used the 'N word' as a racial slur whilst on the jury.
-Given that Julius is a black man charged with the murder of a middle-class white man this case was already racially charged, however, to allow a racist juror violates the sixth amendment that states defendants have the right to an 'impartial jury of the State and district '.
+2) There is no evidence to suggest that one of the jurors used the 'N word' as a racial slur while on the jury.
+Given that Julius is a black man charged with the murder of a middle-class white man, this case was already racially charged.
+However, to allow a racist juror violates the sixth amendment that states defendants have the right to an 'impartial jury of the State and district '.
 This demonstrates how bias within the jury that could have led to his conviction.

-3) The one eye witness of the case claimed that the perpetrator had hair sticking out of the bandana they were wearing, however, Julius had short hair and therefore does not fit the description of the one eyewitness.
-Julius' defense also failed to show a photograph taken of Julius a few days prior to the murder showing his short hair.
+3) The one eye witness of the case claimed that the perpetrator had hair sticking out of the bandana they were wearing.
+However, Julius had short hair and therefore did not fit the description of the one eyewitness.
+Julius' defence also failed to show a photograph taken of Julius a few days prior to the murder showing his short hair.

 4) Julius' friend, Christopher Jordan testified against him, a man who conveniently has a similar hairstyle to the one described by the witness.
-In his statement, thee are six inconsistent statements, therefore, he should have never been credited as a witness.
-Furthermore, the jury was informed he would be serving 30 years to life but was released in 2014, this evidences he must have had a deal for his testimony and of course, Julius' useless defense conveniently did not cross-examine Mr. Jordan about the events that took place or the inconsistencies in his statement.
-Another witness, Ladell King was never prosecuted for the murder.
+In his statement, thee are six inconsistent statements.
+Therefore, he should have never been credited as a witness.
+Furthermore, the jury was informed he would be serving 30 years to life but was released in 2014.
+This evidences he must have had a deal for his testimony, and of course, Julius' useless defence conveniently did not cross-examine Mr Jordan about the events that took place or the inconsistencies in his statement.
+Another witness, Ladell King, was never prosecuted for the murder.

 Except for the many flaws in this individual case alone, without racial bias, we cannot separate racial bias in the system as a whole to racism within this case.

 In my prison industrial complex class, we were able to speak to Julius from death row via phone call.
-Regardless of the facts of the case, I have never been touched by an individual the way I was on the phone with Julius.
-He is kind, intelligent, gracious and composed.
+Julius is kind, intelligent, gracious and composed.
 He has so much love and patience despite what has happened to him.

 Julius stated that he just wanted people to know that he was innocent, that he did not kill that man.
 He also said he had no ill will against the victim's family, he hopes that people pray for them and they find the truth.
-He also discussed that to prevent crime we need to realize why people commit crimes because they are hurt and in poverty, that the system needs to focus more on rehabilitation than retribution.
+He also discussed that to prevent crime, we need to realize why people commit crimes because they are hurt and in poverty and that the system needs to focus more on rehabilitation than retribution.

-He also told us what it was linked to live on death row, that he isn't allowed human contact, he hasn't been able to touch his mother or father for seventeen years.
-He has seen light but not the sun, he has not seen grass.
-He is shackled everywhere he goes, he is supposed to be provided with a library but has not been given one, he relies on books sent to him.
+He also told us what death row is really like.
+He isn't allowed human contact, he hasn't been able to touch his mother or father for seventeen years.
+He has seen the light but not the sun, he has not seen grass.
+He is shackled everywhere he goes, and is supposed to be provided with a library but has not been given one, he relies on books sent to him.

-The Supreme Court has denied hearing his case, his only chance now is to be granted clemency from the governor, the Justice for Julius movement is currently trying to get that, there is a petition that you can sign to help.
-Oklahoma has currently paused executions due to a botched execution in 2014, this is because pharmaceuticals have started to refuse to provide drugs for the lethal injection as they no longer wish to be associated with the death penalty.
+The Supreme Court has denied hearing his case, his only chance now is to be granted clemency from the governor.
+The Justice for Julius movement is currently trying to get that, there is a petition that you can sign to help.
+Oklahoma has currently paused executions due to a botched execution in 2014.
+This is because pharmaceuticals have started to refuse to provide drugs for the lethal injection as they no longer wish to be associated with the death penalty.
 Oklahoma is working on resuming executions using nitrogen gas.
-They hope to resume by the end of this year, if they do, Julius is one of the sixteen inmates eligible for execution.
+They hope to return by the end of this year, if they do, Julius is one of the sixteen inmates eligible for execution.

 To learn more, here is the link for the Justice for Julius movement: http://justiceforjulius.com/